 IB.
 Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (25 Feb, 26 Feb, 27 Feb).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (25 Feb) and quiet to unsettled levels on days two and three (26 Feb, 27 Feb).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (25 Feb), quiet to unsettled levels on day two (26 Feb) and quiet levels on day three (27 Feb).

 III.
 Event probabilities 25 Feb-27 Feb

 IV.
 Penticton 10.7 cm Flux